Best Oven Baked Fries and Potato Wedges

-A tasty, healthier take on tradition French fries...
+A tasty, healthier take on traditional French fries...
 Yum!
+The Test Kitchen

 MAKING OVEN FRIES:

 Spray a foil lined baking sheet with cooking spray if you are using a regular cookie sheet.
 I use an Aire Gourmet baking sheet, and if you like these fries, it is worth the investment of buying one.
 Because olive oil does not smoke at high temperatures when using this baking sheet, and the fries are a gorgeous golden brown.
 (I prefer to use parchment paper, which I don't grease, and it makes the removal of the fries a snap to prepare from oven to serving bowl.)

 - Arrange potatoes in a single layer on the baking sheet and bake for 35 minutes or until golden brown.
 No need to turn potatoes during cooking.
 Be sure to check them often to see how they are doing.
 Remove any potatoes into a paper towel lined bowl that get done early so they don't get over done.
 I also like to use parchment paper for easy cleanup!
 Enjoy!